Beat the breakout! 8 ways to banish teen maskne

 4/ Don’t stress out!

 Easier said than done, I know, but it makes a huge difference to your skin.
-If you’re already dealing with a breakout stress slows down wound healing by up to 40%.
+If teens are already dealing with a breakout, stress slows down wound healing by up to 40%.
 Chronic stress increases hormone levels which in turn causes increased oil production and persistent low-grade acne.
 Less screen time, yoga/meditation will all help, as will cutting back on sugary and high carb foods.

-Premenstrual acne affects a whopping 78% of women so taking extra care of your skin in the lead up to your cycle or scheduling a treatment can really help.
+Premenstrual acne affects a whopping 78% of girls and women so taking extra care of skin in the lead up to their cycle or scheduling a treatment can really help.